emy810/emy810/README.md

 ## 📌 Projects
 ### 🌐 [My Portfolio](https://emy810.github.io/My-Portfolio/)
-A simple personal portfolio where I practice layout, styling and clean structure.
+A simple, clean personal portfolio where I practice layout, styling, and structured design.
-I'm using it to track my progress and show what I'm learning.
+I use it to track my progress as a developer and showcase what I’m learning along the way.

 ---